-One might argue the validity of choosing $r{\min} = 3.5$ Å and wonder if an exclusion zone adjacent to the channel side wall for an ion sphere center with the thickness of an ion radius should be given extra consideration.
-In 3D models, this may be necessary and requires extra care in computation because the radial exclusion zone is different for ions of different sizes and charge: see Figure 7 in ref 99.
-However, in the 1D continuum model studied here, which ignores such ion-specific radial effects, our single radial zone would change only the value of r{\min} .
-Because all of the governing equations are scaled to be dimensionless, the effect of changing r{\min} would change only the value of Γ in eq 19.
-That in turn would only change the distribution of the electric potential. Γ is proportional to 1/ $r{\rm min}^{2}$.
-The permanent charge concentration ρ_0 in eq 19 is also proportional to $1/r{min}^2$.
-The net effect is simply reduced to the amplification or shrinking of the influence of the contribution of the electric potential exerted by ion distributions.
+One might argue the authenticity of choosing $r{\min} = 3.5$ Å, and wonder if an exclusion zone adjacent to channel side wall for ion sphere center with thickness of ion radius should be put into extra consideration.
+In 3D models, this may be necessary, and requests extra care in computation because the radial exclusion zone is different for ions of different size or charge: see Fig. 7 of reference99.
+However, in the 1D continuum model studied here, which ignores such ion specific radial effects, our single radial zone would only change the value of r{\min} .
+Since all the governing equations are scaled to be dimensionless, the effect of changing r{\min} would only change the value of Γ in eq.
+(19).
+That in turn would only change the distribution of electric potential. Γ is proportional to $1/r{\min}^2$.
+The permanent charge concentration ρ_0 in eq.
+(19) is also proportional to $1/r{\min}^2$.
+The net effect is simply reduced to the amplification or shrinking of the influence of contribution of electric potential exerted by ion distributions.
 The permanent charge concentration ρ_0 is generally much larger than all ion concentrations and dominates the distribution of electric potential, we imagine.
-We then reason that a minor change in r{\min} would not affect our results significantly.
+We then reason that minor change of r{\min} would not affect our results significantly.

-Numerical Methods.
-Now we apply the multiblock Chebyshev pseudospectral method153 together with the method of lines (MOL) to solve eqs 19-22 with the associated boundary/interface conditions (eqs 13 and 14).
-These governing equations are semidiscretized in space together with boundary/interface conditions.
+Numerical methods Now we apply the multi-block Chebyshev pseudopectral method153 together with the method of lines (MOL) to solve eqs.
+(19)-(22) with the associated boundary/interface conditions eqs.
+(13)-(14).
+These governing equations are semi-discretized in space together with boundary/interface conditions.

 The resulting PNP delta representation is a set of coupled ordinary differential algebraic equations (ODAE's).
-The algebraic equations come from the boundary/interface conditions that are time-independent.
-The resulting ODAE's have an index of 1, which can be solved by many well-developed ODAE solvers.
-For example, ode15s in MATLAB is a variable-order, variable-step index-1 ODAE solver that can adjust the time step to meet the specified error tolerance and integrate with time efficiently.
+The algebraic equations come from the boundary/interface conditions which are time-independent.
+The resulting ODAE's are index 1, which can be solved by many well-developed ODAE solvers.
+For example, ode15s in MATLAB is a variable-order-variable-step index-1 ODAE solver, that can adjust the time-step to meet the specified error tolerance, and integrate with time efficiently.
 The numerical stability in time is automatically assured at the same time.
-The spatial discretization here is performed by the highly accurate Chebyshev pseudospectral method with the Chebyshev Gauss-Lobatto grid and its associated collocation derivative matrix.
-To cope with the computational domain of side chains being strictly within the $[\alpha, \beta]$ region and the conformation of grids, we need to use domain decomposition.
-We decompose the whole domain into $[0, \alpha]$, $[\alpha, \beta]$, and $[\beta, a]$.
+The spatial discretization here is performed by the highly-accurate Chebyshev pseudospectral method with Chebyshev Gauss-Lobatto grid and its associated collocation derivative matrix.
+To cope with the computational domain of side chains being strictly within the region $[\alpha, \beta]$, and the conformation of grids, we need to use domain decomposition.
+We decompose the whole domain into $[0,\alpha]$, $[\alpha,\beta]$ and $[\beta,a]$.